kgroveshok/z80-homebrew/DEV-DIARY.md

 .
 ENTER

 .
 ENTER

 Displays 456 and returns to prompt (OK)
-Displays 123 then goes off (FAIL)
+Displays 123 and returns to prompt (OK)

-(d) Objective: Process muliple items in a single parse
+* Objective: Process muliple items in a single parse

 6 2 .
 ENTER

-Pushes 6 as string (FAIL) and then displays 2 and then crashes (OK)
+Pushes 6 as string (FAIL) and then displays 2 and returns to prompt (OK)

 .
 ENTER

 Crashes (FAIL)

+* Objective: Process muliple items in a single parse

-Crashes with 1 2 3 . .
+6 2 . .
+ENTER

+Displays 2 then 6 and returns to prompt (OK)

-(3) TODO Objective: Add two numbers on TOS and display the result
+* TODO Objective: Add two numbers on TOS and display the result

+1 1 + .